-Figure 10 reveals the distribution of simulated polarization scores based on partisan representative districts.
+The solid gray line in Figure 5 reveals the distribution of simulated polarization scores based on partisan representative districts.
 The mean score is .853, a mere .014 less than the actual level.
 Almost 20% of the simulations produce polarization scores higher than the true level.
 So the effect is not statistically significant at conventional levels.
-As shown in figure 11, the results for ideologically representative districts are almost identical.
+As shown by the dashed curve in Figure 5, the results for ideologically representative districts are almost identical.
 The mean is .856 and 20% of the simulations produce higher polarization scores than the actual level.